Resolve, Zeiss partner on spatial biology apps that let doctors see inside cells

 The new collaboration will focus on improving the integration between Zeiss’ advanced microscopy and 3D imaging solutions for subcellular spatial analysis and Resolve’s genetic analysis technology.
 The companies hope to streamline the workflows by developing novel optical systems and computational approaches.

 “Spatial biology is the next frontier in life science and diagnostic applications,” Resolve CEO Jason Gammack told VentureBeat.
 “We refer to this transition as Genomics 3.0.”
-Gammack believes it will usher in a new era of molecular biology that mirrors previous genomic, proteomics, and metabolomics developments.
+Gammack believes it will usher in a new era of molecular biology that mirrors previous genomic, proteomic, and metabolomic developments.

 Zeiss is one of the world’s largest producers of high-powered microscopes.
 Resolve is a startup focused on developing tools for watching genes and proteins interact in a cell.
 The company received $24 million in funding last December.